miku/siskin/README.md

 **Configuration**

 Many siskin tasks require configuration.
-An example configuration file is can be found under [siskin.example.ini](https://github.com/miku/siskin/blob/master/siskin.example.ini).
+An example configuration file can be found under [siskin.example.ini](https://github.com/miku/siskin/blob/master/siskin.example.ini).

 Copy this file to `/etc/siskin/siskin.ini`. `BSZTask` will require an additional configuration under `/etc/siskin/mappings.json`, which is not included in the